Author: -Manmeet Singh Arora

 Defector cases are characterized by their “strategic” dimension in the nature of the intelligence they provide and by their “tactical” dimension in personal handling challenges they present to the host service handling the defector.
 The extent to which defection is “successful” has depended on the success of the defection act itself, the capabilities of the defector as a reporter of fact, the importance of those facts, the reliability of the reporter, and the capabilities of the host intelligence service to exploit, validate, and resettle the defector.

 Deployment of Manpower as Tactical Advantage

-The world of counter-intelligence is one in which truth, lies and deception converge in perhaps the most sophisticated manner.
-As a result of this reality, intelligence organisations are forced to take extensive measures to ensure that the right people are employed and that in the event of a breach, damage is limited.
+The world of counter-intelligence is one in which truth, lies, and deception converge in perhaps the most sophisticated manner.
+As a result of this reality, intelligence organizations are forced to take extensive measures to ensure that the right people are employed and that in the event of a breach, the damage is limited.
 In attempting to weave their way through this intricate maze in a most effective manner, a balance must be struck between security and operational effectiveness.
 Counter-intelligence can be defined as intelligence gathered about an adversary’s intelligence activities and capabilities to unmask and inhibit adversarial intelligence operations and capabilities.
-This can involve various types of action to prevent or neutralise hostile intelligence successes against national interests
+This can involve various types of action to prevent or neutralize hostile intelligence successes against national interests.

 Competing of Various definitions of Counter Intelligence